 Anonymous and Safe Transactions

 If you do not want anyone to know you have been betting, using bitcoin to deposit into your account completely takes out the middleman.
 As all the transactions are encrypted you remain mainly anonymous.
-Do be aware however, that you do need to fill out personal details when joining a bookmaker, and when verifying payments.
+Do be aware, however, that you do need to fill out personal details when joining a bookmaker, and when verifying payments.
 This does mean that the bookmaker doesn’t know any of your financial details.
-It is also incredible safe.
+It is also incredibly safe.

 Extremely Fast Transfers

 When you bet with Bitcoin you can rely on very quick transfers to the betting site of your choice.
 As it isn’t regulated by any central authority, these transactions go through with ease.
-As a result you can expect your transfers to go through almost instantaneously.
+As a result, you can expect your transfers to go through almost instantaneously.
 Additionally, withdrawals should only take around a day to go through.
 Please also note that if the withdrawal takes place with Neteller, expect it to take the time a Neteller transaction usually takes.